fydelio/ax-track/README.md

 # Get a list of all trackers
 client.tracker.list

-# Get the specific information of a specific tracker
+# Get the specific information of a specific tracker.
+If :asset_id is invalid, a AxTrack::Resource::NotFoundError is returned
 client.tracker.retrieve(:tracker_id)
 ```